 Why Attic Ventilation Matters

 A well-ventilated attic allows fresh air to flow in and out, regulating temperature and moisture levels.
-Proper ventilation helps protect your roof and your home by preventing:
+Proper ventilation helps protect your roof and your home by preventing:- Excessive heat buildup in summer

 - Moisture accumulation in winter